MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P07-Creating-An-Interface/content.md

     }
 ```

-We can now call our insertMessageCell method inside of our sendWasTappedMethod inside our ChatRoom extension that conforms to our message delegate
+We can now call our insertMessageCell method inside of our sendWasTapped Method.

 [action]
 ``` swift